Canon 760D vs 80D

-The Canon EOS 760D (called Canon T6s in some regions) and the Canon EOS 80D are two digital cameras that were announced, respectively, in February 2015 and February 2016.
+The Canon EOS 760D (called Canon T6s in some regions) and the Canon EOS 80D are two digital cameras that were revealed to the public, respectively, in February 2015 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is notably larger (9 percent) than the Canon 760D.
 Moreover, the 80D is markedly heavier (29 percent) than the 760D.
 It is noteworthy in this context that the 80D is splash and dust-proof, while the 760D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Canon 760D»||132 mm||101 mm||78 mm||565 g||440||n||Feb 2015||649||-||Canon 760D|

 |Canon 80D«||139 mm||105 mm||79 mm||730 g||960||Y||Feb 2016||1,199||Canon 80D|